ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 ### Issuer Payloads

-Payloads are represented and processed as individual octet strings and arranged in an ordered array when there are multiple payloads.
+Payloads are represented and processed as individual octet strings and arranged in an ordered array of payload slots.
 All application context of the placement and encoding of each payload value is out of scope of this specification and SHOULD be well defined and documented by the application or other specifications.

 JPAs MAY provide software interfaces that perform the encoding of individual payloads which accept native inputs such as numbers, sets, or elliptic curve points.
 This enables the algorithm to support advanced features such as blinded values and predicate proofs.
 These interfaces would generate the octet string encoded payload value as well as include protection of that payload in the combined proof value.

 ### Issuer Proof

-The issuer proof is one or more binary octet strings that are opaque to applications.
+The issuer proof is one or more octet strings that are opaque to applications.
 Individual proof-supporting algorithms are responsible for the contents and security of the proof value, along with any required internal structures.

 The issuer proof is used by the holder to perform validation, checking that the issuer header and all payloads are properly encoded and protected by the given proof.

 ## Presented Form {#presented-form}

 When an issued JWP is presented, it undergoes a transformation that adds a presentation protected header.
-It may also have one or more payloads hidden, disclosing only a subset of the original issued payloads.
+While the payload slots are identical to the Issued JWP, the Presented JWP may have one or more payloads omitted, disclosing only a subset of the original issued payloads.
 The proof value will always be updated to add integrity protection of the presentation header along with the necessary cryptographic statements to verify the presented JWP.

 When supported by the underling JPA, a single issued JWP can be used to safely generate multiple presented JWPs without becoming correlatable.